 The EPI Center hosted a virtual workshop to bring together scientific researchers, industry, state regulators and community advocates to identify the most pressing concerns related to orphaned and improperly abandoned oil and natural gas wells.
 Topics included methane emissions and other environmental and human health risks, proper well plugging and abandonment practices, financial mechanisms, regulatory and bonding reform, as well as areas of uncertainty requiring additional research.
 The workshop was part of the AAAS EPI Center’s initiative on hydraulic fracturing.
+To learn more about this initiative and get involved, contact Sarah Solomon.

 Find a transcript of the workshop below.